British electric multiple units: Mark 3 coach design

-In the 1980s and 1990s Network SouthEast developed Networker trains with micro-processor controlled three-phase AC traction motors on half the axles.
+In the 1980s and 1990s, Network SouthEast developed Networker trains with micro-processor controlled three-phase AC traction motors on half the axles.
 The build of the first Class 465 units was split between the newly privatised British Rail Engineering Limited and GEC-Alstholm.

 Eurostar trains were ordered in 1989 to run from London to Paris and Brussels through the Channel Tunnel, then being built.
 They were designed to run over the DC electrified southern British network, through the AC electrified Channel Tunnel, on the French high-speed railway network (LGV Nord) at 300 km/h and Belgium railways.
 Similar to the French TGV but built the British loading gauge, the trains are 20 coaches long with two power cars, and the bogie on the passenger cars next to the power cars motored.
 The trains entered service in 1994.

 Privatisation

 Train manufacturer BREL was privatised in 1989, and between 1994 and 1997 the rest of British Rail was privatised.
 Ownership of the track and infrastructure passed to Railtrack on 1 April 1994; afterwards passenger operations were franchised to individual private-sector operators and the freight services sold outright.
-Rolling stock is owned by ROSCOs and leased to the train operators; competitive tenders are invited from manufacturers for new trains.
+Rolling stock is owned by rolling stock companies (ROSCO) and leased to the train operators; competitive tenders are invited from manufacturers for new trains.
 To ensure flexibility with leasing arrangements electric multiple units are specified to be able to be modified to run on both the 25 kV AC and 750 V DC systems.
 Most DC units do not have the transformers and pantographs fitted, but some (such as the Class 377) have sub-classes that operate on routes requiring a switch between AC and DC operation en route.